th2-net/th2-common-j/README.md

     * filters - pin's message's filters
         * metadata - a metadata filters
         * message - a message's fields filters

+* globalNotification - notification exchange in RabbitMQ
+    * exchange - `global-notification` by default

 Filters format:
 * fieldName - a field's name
 * expectedValue - expected field's value (not used for all operations)